Bryan Cheng cellist

 Also in-demand as a recitalist, Bryan tours the world extensively as cellist of Cheng² Duo.
 He has performed in every Canadian province, a dozen countries, and on three continents, in such venues as Montréal’s Maison Symphonique, Toronto's Koerner Hall, Edmonton’s Winspear Centre, Aspen’s Harris Hall, Brussels’ Flagey Hall, Berlin’s Philharmonie, Helsinki’s Musiikkitalo, and Shanghai’s Poly Grand Theatre, as well as at international festivals including Dresdner Musikfestspiele, Usedom, Aspen, Ottawa Chamberfest, Toronto Summer Music Festival, Festival of the Sound, and Indian River.

-Bryan is laureate of First Prize at the 2020 inaugural Bader & Overton Canadian Cello Competition and 2019 Hellam International Young Artists’ Comeptition, Second Prize and two special prizes at the TONALi18 Grand Prix in Hamburg, Grand Prize at Adelphi Orchestra International Competition in NYC, First Prize at National Arts Centre Bursary Competition, Second Prize at OSM Manulife Competition, and one of CBC’s “30 hot Canadian classical musicians under 30”, as well as a Sylva Gelber Music Foundation Award winner.
+Bryan is laureate of First Prize at the 2020 inaugural Bader & Overton Canadian Cello Competition and 2019 Hellam International Young Artists’ Competition, Second Prize and two special prizes at the TONALi18 Grand Prix in Hamburg, Grand Prize at Adelphi Orchestra International Competition in NYC, First Prize at National Arts Centre Bursary Competition, and one of CBC’s “30 hot Canadian classical musicians under 30”, as well as a two-time Sylva Gelber Music Foundation Award winner.

 Over the years, Bryan has accumulated a concert repertoire spanning five centuries, and is equally committed to both traditional masterworks and the music of his time.
 He has commissioned and given eleven world premieres, including two pieces by Canadian composer Alexina Louie at his second Carnegie Hall recital; the North American premiere of a cello concerto by British-Russian composer Gabriel Prokofiev (grandson of Sergei) at Koerner Hall with the Esprit Orchestra; and most recently, a multimedia project featuring five new Canadian works by composers from all regions of the country at the National Gallery of Canada.